Brent oil prices rise above $60, buoyed by U.S. stock drawdown

 But uncertainty over the global economic outlook amid the U.S.-China trade war capped gains in the oil markets.

-“The trade-related tug of war in the oil market will probably extend until we get some semblance of clarity from the next round of U.S.-China trade discussion,” Stephen Innes, managing partner, VM Markets, said in a note.
+Traders are also waiting for this week’s annual U.S. central bank seminar in Jackson Hole, where comments from Federal Reserve Chief Jerome Powell will be in focus.

-Traders are also waiting for this week’s annual U.S. central bank seminar at Jackson Hole, where comments from Federal Reserve Chief Jerome Powell will be in focus.
+“Market players continued to fret over recession fears and sluggish oil demand forecasts, said Stephen Brennock of oil broker PVM.

-“The biggest risk to crude prices is if Powell disappoints at Jackson Hole and doesn’t signal more easing will be coming,” said OANDA’s Moya.
+“A reprieve, however, may be on the cards tomorrow ... expectations are running high that hints of impending monetary stimulus will be plentiful”.